-Overdose symptoms may include a severe throbbing headache, confusion, fever, fast or pounding heartbeats, dizziness, vision problems, nausea, vomiting, bloody diarrhea, trouble breathing, cold or clammy skin, feeling light-headed, fainting, seizure (convulsions), or blue-colored skin, lips, or nails.
+Overdose symptoms may include a severe throbbing headache, confusion, fever, fast or pounding heartbeats, dizziness, vision problems, vomiting, bloody diarrhea, trouble breathing, cold or clammy skin, fainting, and seizures.

 Avoid getting up too fast from a sitting or lying position, or you may feel dizzy.
-Get up slowly and steady yourself to prevent a fall.

-Get emergency medical help if you have any of these signs of an allergic reaction: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

+Nitrol Appli-Kit may cause serious side effects.
 Call your doctor at once if you have:

 a light-headed feeling, like you might pass out; or

-Nitroglycerin can cause severe headaches, especially when you first start using it.
-These headaches may gradually become less severe as you continue to use the medicine.
-Do not stop using nitroglycerin to avoid headaches.
+Nitroglycerin can cause severe headaches.
+These headaches may gradually become less severe as you continue to use nitroglycerin.
+Do not stop taking this medicine.
 Ask your doctor before using any headache pain medication.

-Common side effects may include:
+Common side effects of Nitrol Appli-Kit may include:

 flushing (warmth, redness, or tingly feeling);